-- Assessments: \$250 for non Medi-Cal clients - Ancillary Services: Vary; as charged to public.
-Typical fees are: - o Smoking Cessation Classes: \$25 per session. - o Lifeskills & Literacy: \$25 per session. - o DUI: State established fees \$250 to \$1700 depending on required program - Recovery Residence: \$675 per month (\$22.50 daily) for each authorized individual.
-County shall be billed only for those days the County authorized client was a resident in said program.
-For stays less than thirty (30) days, rates shall be prorated. - Provision of nutrition counseling and nutrition monitoring services, food, sundry necessities and household items including bed linens and towels: Contractor shall be reimbursed at an amount not to exceed \$250 per month for each authorized Recovery Residences individual.
+- Recovery Residence (Transitional/Supportive Housing): \$22.50 daily for each authorized individual.
+Adult Drug Court participants will be authorized for level one recovery residences only.
+County shall be billed only for those days the County authorized client was a resident in said program. - Provision of nutrition counseling and nutrition monitoring services, food, sundry necessities and household items including bed linens and towels: Contractor shall be reimbursed at an amount not to exceed \$250 per month for each Recovery Residences individual authorized for this service.

-Community Based Transitional Housing (CBTH) funded services, vehicle and equipment: \$103,000
+Community Based Transitional Housing (CBTH) funded services. vehicle and equipment: \$103.000